globalrestorationproject/globalrestorationproject.github.io/personnel.md

 #### Lijuan Xing
 ![](/assets/img/Lijuan_headshot_resized.jpg)

-Dr. Xing Lijuan is a legal scholar who grew up in Dalian, China and currently lives in Victoria, Canada.
+Dr. Xing Lijuan is a legal scholar who grew up in Dalian, China and currently holds a faculty position at Yat-sen University in Guangzhou, after having lived and worked for several years in the USA and Canada.
 She earned her Bachelor of Laws (2001) and Master of Laws (2004) from Dalian Maritime University (China), Ph.D. in Economics (International Trade Policies, 2007) from Dongbei Finance and Economics University (China), and Doctor of Judicial Science (S.J.D.)
 (International and Comparative Law, 2012) from the University of Kansas (the U.S.).
-She possesses experiences of law teaching and legal research at Dongbei Finance and Economic University School of International Economics and Trade (2005-2008, China), University of Manitoba Robson Hall Faculty of Law (2012, Canada), and City University of Hong Kong School of Law (2013-2019, Hong Kong SAR).
+She possesses earlier experiences of law teaching and legal research at Dongbei Finance and Economic University School of International Economics and Trade (2005-2008, China), University of Manitoba Robson Hall Faculty of Law (2012, Canada), and City University of Hong Kong School of Law (2013-2019, Hong Kong SAR).
 Her teaching and research center on the areas of international economic law, international trade law, Chinese law, comparative law, and maritime law.
 She has published monographs, book chapters, and journal articles, presented her works, and delivered guest lectures in diverse jurisdictions including the U.S., Canada, the Netherlands, Hong Kong SAR, Korea, the U.K., Australia, and mainland China.

 ---

 #### Emily Otte
 <img src="/assets/img/Otte_Headshot.jpg" width="200" height="200"/>

 Emily is an attorney holding a J.D. degree from the University of Kansas where she was involved in Women in Law and serves as the Executive Comments Editor for the Kansas Law Review.
 Prior to law school, she graduated from the University of Kansas with degrees in economics and mathematics and worked for a healthcare technology company.
-She currently works in the U.S. District Courts system and will soon begin private law practice.
+She has worked extensively in the U.S. District Courts system and in private law practice.
 Her special legal interest involve environmental law and justice.
 In her spare time, Emily bakes bread, reads fantasy novels, and doomscrolls.

 ---

 #### Chloe Ketchmark
 <img src="/assets/img/chloe-pic.png" width="200" height="200"/>

-graduated from the University of Kansas School of Law in May 2022 with a J.D.
+Chloe graduated from the University of Kansas School of Law in May 2022 with a J.D. degree.
 Prior to law school, she graduated from Boston University with a degree in pure and applied mathematics.
 She also worked as a research assistant, leading pipeline data management, in a neuroscience lab.
 At KU Law, she was a teaching assistant for the Lawyering Skills course, an Articles Editor for the Kansas Law Review, and a member of the Moot Court Council.
-Now, Chloe will work in the U.S. District Courts system before entering private practice of law, where her interests include international environmental law.
+Now, Chloe has worked in the U.S. District Courts system and is currently in private practice of law, where her interests include international environmental law.
 In her sparetime, Chloe walks her dogs, runs, teaches yoga, and likes to sew.

 ---